agusalex/Neural-Pixel/README.md

 ```
 To build on Windows Use MSYS2.

-To compile sd.cpp follow the instructions on its github page: [Stable-diffusion.cpp](https://github.com/leejet/stable-diffusion.cpp).
+To build sd.cpp follow the instructions on its github page: [Stable-diffusion.cpp](https://github.com/leejet/stable-diffusion.cpp).

 ## Notes